unlight/asmt-javascript-questions/README.md

 - Is there multi-threading in JavaScript?
 - How to understand that it's time to refactor something?
 How can you convince client that refactoring is needed?
 - What is immutability?
 Why do you need it?
 How can you ensure immutability in JavaScript?
-- What is better under-estimation or over-estimation?
-Why?
 - You have a release, and the PM asks you to include a feature that is 95% ready, with no tests, but the client wants to see it on PROD.
 What do you say to your PM?
 - Post and pre commit code review what are the pros and cons?
 In the context of CI, which oen would you use and why?
 - Angular 1 vs 2.
 Comparison.
 What are the main improvements?